 Characteristics of Inferior Sensing

 ENTPs and ENFPs use dominant Extroverted Intuition, which makes Introverted Sensing their inferior function.
-Naomi Quenk says inferior Introverted Sensing displays the following traits (I’ve put the traits of Si-dominant ISFJs and ISTJs in parenthesis):
+In her book Was That Really Me?* Naomi Quenk says inferior Introverted Sensing displays the following traits (I’ve put the traits of Si-dominant ISFJs and ISTJs in parenthesis):

 - Withdrawal and depression (Solitude and refection)

 - Focus on the body (Awareness of internal experience)

 INFJs and INTJs also lead with an intuitive function.
 They primarily use Introverted Intuition, so that makes Extroverted Sensing their stress function.
 Here are the traits Quenk associates with inferior Extroverted Sensing (and their counterparts in Se-dominant types like ESTPs and ESFPs).

 - Obsessive focus on external data (Focus on external data)

 - Overindulgence in sensory pleasures (Seeking sensual/aesthetic pleasure)